ppprs/the_rules/rules.md

 ### 2.4 | Wheels

 All vehicles are permitted to use third party wheels and hubs for their PPPRS vehicle.
+Vehicles must be constructed with at minimum three functional wheels that remain in constant contact with the ground under normal operation.
+Wheels are not permitted to be inline.
 PPPRS restricts the use of slick tires and any other performance racing tread.
-Performance go-kart wheels will be prohibited from use on vehicles.
+Performance go-kart wheels are prohibited from use on vehicles.
 During pre-race inspection if a PPPRS official determines that the wheel modifications to be potentially harmful to drivers, they will be asked to remove modifications or risk disqualification (see vehicle decoration limitations).
 There are no limitations to how the wheels can be modified to connect the chassis (internally or externally) as long as power to the ground is derived from these wheels and hubs.
 If you are paying attention this also indirectly means no jet propulsion.

 ### 2.5 | Battery